pbatard/uefi-ntfs/README.md

 UEFI:NTFS - Boot NTFS partitions from UEFI
 ==========================================

+UEFI:NTFS is a generic bootloader, that is designed to allow boot from an NTFS partition, in pure UEFI mode, even if your system does not natively support it.
-This generic bootloader (which is primarily intended for use with [Rufus](https://rufus.akeo.ie) but can also be used independently), is meant to allow seamless boot from an UEFI bootloader, that happens to resides on an NTFS partition.
+This is primarily intended for use with [Rufus](https://rufus.akeo.ie), but can also be used independently.

-In other words, UEFI:NTFS is designed to remove the restriction, which most UEFI firmwares have, of only having enabled boot from FAT32 partitions, and bring the ability to also boot from NTFS partitions.
+In other words, UEFI:NTFS is designed to remove the restriction, which most UEFI systems have, of only providing boot support from a FAT32 partition, and enable the ability to also boot from NTFS partitions.

-This can be used, for instance, for EFI-booting a Windows NTFS installation media, that happens to have files that are larger than 4 GB (something FAT32 cannot support), or allow dual BIOS + UEFI boot of Windows To Go drives.
+This can be used, for instance, to UEFI-boot a Windows NTFS installation media, containing an `install.wim` that is larger than 4 GB (something FAT32 cannot support) or to allow dual BIOS + UEFI boot of 'Windows To Go' drives.

-Note that, because there is a lot of innacurate information about this on the internet, it must be pointed out that there is absolutely nothing in the UEFI specifications that mandates the use of FAT32 for EFI boot.
-Instead, it is the __choice__ of PC manufacturers, to who tend to only include a FAT32 driver in their UEFI firmwares, that leads people to believe that only FAT32 works with UEFI.
-Yet, as demonstrated with this project, it is still very much possible to get any UEFI firmware to boot from a non FAT32 filesystem.
+As an aside, and because there appears to exist a lot of innacurate information about this on the Internet, it needs to be stressed out that there is absolutely nothing in the UEFI specifications that actually forces the use of FAT32 for UEFI boot.
+On the contrary, UEFI will happily boot from __ANY__ file system, as long as your firmware has a driver for it.
+As such, it is only the choice of system manufacturers, who tend to only include a driver for FAT32, that limits the default boot capabilities of UEFI, and that leads many to __erroneously believe__ that only FAT32 can be used for UEFI boot.

+However, as demonstrated in this project, it is very much possible to work ariound this limitation and enable any UEFI firmware to boot from non-FAT32 filesystems.

+## Overview

 The way UEFI:NTFS works, in conjunction with Rufus, is as follows: